5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 First Prototype of the Wifey Air System

 It wasn’t until a prominent fabrication company reached out and offered to build his built-in air system as a purchasable kit that Al started getting serious.
 At that time, he had noticed a few exact clones of his air system being offered on the market.
-If people wanted to pay for a pre-made kit with his publicly available parts list, then why couldn’t he make some money too?
+If people wanted to pay for a pre-made kit with his publicly available parts list, why couldn’t he make some money too?

 Wifey Air System with some dust